emiwuwu/DessertPalette/README.md

 ---
 ## Usage

-1. **Installation**: Ensure you have the necessary dependencies installed by following the installation instructions provided in the [Installation](#installation) section of this README.
+1. **Installation**: Make sure you have all the necessary dependencies installed by following the instructions in the [Installation](#installation) section of this README.

-2. **Run the Application**: Start the Flask application by running the following command in your project directory:
+2. **Running the Application**: To start the Flask application, navigate to your project directory and execute the following command:

    ```sh
    python app.py
    ```

-   This will launch the web application, making it accessible through your web browser.
+   This command will launch the web application, which you can access through your web browser.
+Additionally, make sure to open the live server for the `index.html` file.

-3. **Explore Dessert Recipes**: Visit the interactive dashboard in your web browser to begin your dessert exploration.
-You can:
+3. **Exploring Dessert Recipes**: Visit the interactive dashboard in your web browser to begin your delightful dessert journey.
+Here are some things you can do:

-   - Use the dropdown menu to choose desserts that match your preferences.
+   - Utilize the dropdown menu to select desserts that align with your preferences.
-   - View user ratings to discover highly-rated desserts.
+   - Discover highly-rated desserts by checking user ratings.
-   - Explore the ingredients used in various desserts to find exciting flavor combinations.
+   - Gain valuable insights into the nutritional aspects of your favorite desserts for informed indulgence.
-   - Gain insight into the nutritional aspects of your favorite desserts for informed indulgence.
+    - Provide a radar chart to visually represent attributes like rating, total cooking time, servings, and carbs for each dessert.

-4. **Access Analytics and Conclusion**: Access the project's analytical insights and conclusion.
-Click the "Tips for High Rating Dessert" button to dive deeper into:
+4. **Accessing Analytics and Conclusion**: Dive into the project's analytical insights and conclusion.
+Click the "Tips for High Ratings" button to explore:

    - The relationship between recipe ratings and their ingredients.
-   - The intriguing connection between ratings and total cooking time.
+   - Whether there is a correlation between ratings and total cooking time.
-   - Discovering the ingredient pairs that lead to the highest ratings.
+   - Combining ingredients, total cooking time, and discovering the relationship between ingredients and cooking time with ratings.

-5. **Access Recipe Instructions**: For detailed cooking instructions and original recipes, click the "View Instruction" button associated with each dessert.
-This will guide you to another page with cooking time information.
+5. **Accessing Recipe Instructions**: For detailed cooking instructions and original recipes, simply click the "View Instructions" button associated with each dessert.
+This will direct you to a dedicated page with comprehensive cooking time information.

-6. **Leave Your Feedback**: If you've tried a dessert and want to share your experience, use the provided review box to leave your personal reviews and feedback.
+6. **Sharing Your Feedback**: If you've had the pleasure of trying one of these desserts and want to share your thoughts, you can easily do so using the provided review box.
+Your personal reviews and feedback are highly appreciated and valuable to us.
 ---

 ## API Documentation